 Coastal plain marshes are rare in the Great Lakes region; they are typically found only along the Atlantic and Gulf coasts.
-Out of the 42 identified coastal plain marshes in Michigan, this preserve boasts three of the highest quality.
+Out of all 42 coastal plain marshes in Michigan, this preserve boasts three of the highest quality.

 As you explore more than five miles of trails, you are likely to encounter reptiles and amphibians around the coastal plain marshes and small ponds on the preserve.
 Keep an eye out for mammals such as red fox and coyote.

-More than 100 bird species are known to nest in the shrubs and trees here throughout the year, with spring and fall migrations bringing songbirds, warblers and waterfowl such as rose-breasted grosbeaks, American coots, mallards and common yellowthroat warblers.
+While hiking through this preserve, you may see one of the 100 bird species known to nest in the shrubs and trees here throughout the year, with spring and fall migrations bringing songbirds, warblers and waterfowl to the preserve.